 The UE cannot use other URSP rules than those associated with the VPLMN ID or HPLMN IDs.

 Editor's note: It is FFS whether the HPLMN can provide PSIs applicable in the VPLMN and if so whether the VPLMN needs to authorize it

+Alternatively, the (H-)PCF provides URSP Rules that are identified by the HPLMN ID as defined in TS 23.503 [4], The PCF subscribes to “change of PLMN” PCRT to the AMF, via V-PCF when roaming.
+The H-PCF provides a list of PSIs identified by the HPLMN ID, the location validity conditions in the URSP Rule may contain a list of TAI(s) or Cell ID(s).
+This reduces the number of URSP Rules that are sent to the UE and the number of URSP Rules that needs to be evaluated by the UE.